factoryofthesun/IVaps/README.md

 For conversion functions for other frameworks, please refer to the [onnxmltools repository](https://github.com/onnx/onnxmltools).

 # Installation
-You can install OBP using Python's package manager `pip`.
+You can install mlisne using Python's package manager `pip`.

 ```
-pip install obp
+pip install mlisne
 ```

 You can install OBP from source.